Budget Categories List: 6 Essential Groups for a Perfect Budget

 To build a truly complete and future-ready budget, it's essential to account for areas that reflect both your values and your income growth strategy.
 These additional categories ensure your finances remain balanced, purposeful, and sustainable.

-Giving & Support
+Giving and Support

 • Family support and obligations